DopplerHQ/awesome-bots/readme.md

 * [ChatbotNewsDaily](https://chatbotnewsdaily.com/) - An Introduction to Chatbots, Messaging Channels and the History of Artificial Intelligence and Robots
 * [Bot Stash](http://www.botsfloor.com/botstash/) - A curated directory of chat bot resources & tools
 * [Planeta Chatbot](https://planetachatbot.com/?fref=gc) - A chatbot magazine originally created in Spain with the purpose of sharing the latest content about chatbots.
+* [UX of Chatbots](http://uxofchatbots.com/) - A curated list of resources to help you on your journey into the User Experience of Chatbots.

 ### Job boards
 * [BotMakers](https://botmakers.net/) - The best place to hire chatbot developers.